cyberconnecthq/cyberconnect-docs-v2/docs/how-to/build-content-app/collect-a-post.md

 description: How to Build Content app - Collect a Post
 ---

 In this section you'll learn how to implement the [Collect Essence](/guides/mutation/collect-essence) functionality.
-Previously you learned that creating a post means registering an essence, but the process of minting and transferring the NFT is actually executed when a user collects the post.
+Previously you've learned that creating a post means registering an essence, but the process of minting and transferring the NFT is actually executed when a user collects the post.

 ## GraphQL mutations